-The Audit Committee oversees the Bank's financial reporting process, its systems of internal control, the internal audit function and the risk management process.
-In particular, the oversight undertaken by the Audit Committee on the internal audit function includes approval of the Internal Audit Charter and the annual audit plan, review of internal audit reports and special investigation reports issued, and ensuring that appropriate management actions are taken following major audit findings.
+The Audit Committee reviews the Bank's financial reporting process, the systems of internal control, the internal audit function and the risk management process.
+In particular, the review undertaken by the Audit Committee on the internal audit function includes the Internal Audit Charter and its approval, the annual audit plan, internal audit reports and special investigation reports issued, and ensuring that appropriate management actions are taken following the major audit findings.